ChesterSA/robot-car/README.md

 - move-to-junction - move a car to a junction/exchange from its current corridor (you may combine this with other move operators if you wish)
-- rotate-car - rotate a car (and its stock) this can only happen at a junction You will also need to specify world knowledge (static/unchanging tuples) to capture details about which junctions connect to which corridors, where the bays are and the location of exchanges.
+- rotate-car - rotate a car (and its stock) this can only happen at a junction